linzha0/linzha0.github.io/README.md

+# still in develop, the website is coped from Leonid Keselman, I will try to make it right ASAP...

 # updated website

 This repo is built on a fork of **Jekyll Now** from [this repository](https://github.com/barryclark/jekyll-now). **Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))